DamonMWRobinson/project-one/README.md

 Landslide_Analysis.ipynb is the script

-/images is contains all the exported images from the analysis
+/images contains all the exported images from the analysis